 For more Group of Five coverage, follow us on Facebook and Twitter.

-SMU has been a member of the AAC since 2013 but has long been regarded as another team which might go to the Power Five.
+SMU had been a member of the AAC since 2013 but has long been regarded as another team which might go to the Power Four.

-SMU, which was previously in Conference USA, positioned itself as the next G5 school to move on after Houston, UCF, and Cincinnati went to the Big 12 this year.
+SMU, which was previously in Conference USA, positioned itself as the next G5 school to move on after Houston, UCF, and Cincinnati went to the Big 12.

 ACC Media Deal